adsrmk/vitepress-latest/docs/en/guide/ioncube.md

 ## Enable encoder

-You can enable ionCube within the developer tools panel.
+Users may enable the ionCube Loader within the developer tools panel. **Please be advised that PHP 8.0 is not supported** for ionCube integration as it was utilized as a transitional upgrade.
+It is however supported for PHP 8.1+ and all subsequent versions.
 <img width="846" height="178" alt="image" src="https://github.com/user-attachments/assets/c471b1a7-4ab0-49b4-a373-71531b5e3f44" />